-Renters insurance doesn’t cover bed bugs, or any other type of nesting or infesting creature, even if they force you to find alternative accommodations.
+Renters insurance usually doesn’t cover bed bugs, or any other type of nesting or infesting creature, even if they force you to find alternative accommodations.

 Renters insurance protects you from the financial risk of having to replace your personal property or paying for the medical costs of someone injured in your home.
 Renters insurance also protects you when your home becomes unlivable due to a named peril in your policy.

 Renters insurance protects you from all sorts of conditions, like fire, hail, and windstorms, which can cause destruction of your belongings and force you out of your home.
 It’s natural to think that renters insurance extends to perils of the sentient kind as well: rodents, roaches, mice, termites, bed bugs, and so on.

 However, renters insurance doesn’t cover bed bugs, or any other type of nesting or infesting creature, even if they force you to find alternative accommodations.
 That’s because renters insurance policies are very specific about the perils they cover and under what circumstances.
 Bed bugs are disgusting and their bites can be painful, but you may have to pay for their extermination on your own.

 Unfortunately, the vast majority of renters insurance companies do not cover bed bugs.
 That’s because, in most cases, renters insurance only covers loss when it’s a direct, physical loss.
 Other types of renters insurance may only cover sudden, physical loss.
 Because a bed bug infestation occurs over time, it’s not considered a direct or sudden loss.
 Your renters policy doesn’t cover standard maintenance.